fac28/trainspotting-api/README.md

 See the Beauty, Catch the Ride!

-A sleek display that brings you stunning visuals and live departure times from your stations.
+A sleek display that brings you stunning visuals and live departure times for all Victoria Line stations.

 ## User Journey